-Especially infrared heating panels are very safe as they do not get very hot (at maximum 212 degrees Fahrenheit/100 degrees Celsius), and can therefore be touched briefly for about 2 seconds without any danger.
+Infrared heating panels are especially safe as they do not get very hot (at maximum 212 degrees Fahrenheit/100 degrees Celsius), and can therefore be touched briefly for about 2 seconds without any danger.
 If something like paper would touch an infrared panel for a period of time, it will not start to burn.

 Other types of infrared heaters do become very hot internally.
 However, they always come with several safety measures: